AbraaoLincoln/linux/shell_scripting/for.md

 - the variable item recive one value of the list per iteration

+- the break can be use to finish the loop

 ## IFS

 The enviroment variable IFS(Internal Field Separator) has a list of separators that the shell bash use to define de feild separatos, the default values are space, tab and newline.